rolancon/confetti/README.md

 The data structures in Confetti mirror those found in [Data Algebra](https://algebraixlib.readthedocs.io/en/latest/intro.html), which is based entirely on [Zermelo-Fraenkel set theory with the axiom of choice (ZFC)](https://en.wikipedia.org/wiki/Zermelo-Fraenkel_set_theory).

 The basic data structure in Data Algebra is a _Couplet_, called a _pair_ in Confetti.
 This is very similar to a key-value pair, where the key gives context for (describes) the value.
 See [K-V](https://github.com/rolancon/key-value) for more information.
-Couplets can be grouped together in a _set_: these are called _Relations_ in Data Algebra, and _tuples_ in Confetti.
-Tuples are quite similar to records in a database.
-Tuples in turn are then grouped together in an enclosing set, know as a _Clan_, which mimics a table in a database schema.
+Couplets can be grouped together in a _set_: these are called _Relations_ in Data Algebra, and _records_ in Confetti.
+Records are like records in a database.
+Records in turn are then grouped together in an enclosing set, know as a _Clan_, which mimics a table in a database schema.
 Finally, Clans could be grouped together in a set called a _Horde_, which is somewhat equivalent to a database.

 These four data structures can generically model many different types of data stores and data formats, e.g.: key-value stores and [dynamically typed values](https://github.com/rolancon/key-value/blob/main/README.md#types) as in K-V, and configuration files, document stores, relational databases, RDF triple stores, graph databases, CSV files, spreadsheets, XML and JSON as in Confetti.
 The syntax to model these sets and pairs is derived from [configuration files](https://github.com/madmurphy/libconfini/blob/master/MANUAL.md), also known as [INI files](https://en.wikipedia.org/wiki/INI_file) on Windows.